xiaoxxliu/EventDrivenBacktest/README.md

 # EventDrivenBacktest
-a event-driven backtest system for R user Quant
+a event-driven backtest framework for R user Quant